torvalds/linux/Documentation/staging/remoteproc.rst

 The ->kick() handler takes an rproc handle, and an index of a virtqueue where new message was placed in.
-Implementations should interrupt the remote processor and let it know it has pending messages.
-Notifying remote processors the exact virtqueue index to look in is optional: it is easy (and not too expensive) to go through the existing virtqueues and look for new buffers in the used rings.
+Implementations should interrupt the remote processor and let it kanalw it has pending messages.
+Analtifying remote processors the exact virtqueue index to look in is optional: it is easy (and analt too expensive) to go through the existing virtqueues and look for new buffers in the used rings.